 Conclusion

-Here, We have learned to connect MySQL database using MySQLi and PDO and closed it.
+Here, We have learned to connect the MySQL database using MySQLi and PDO and closed it.
 There may be common errors like username and password errors.
 So make sure user name, password, and database name before implementation.